anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * fixed various plugins conflicting with our subscription form inserted into the content of a post or page

 = 2.1.7 - 2012-11-09 =
-* added Wysija custom cron option in Advanced Settings as an alternative to wp-cron
+* added MailPoet custom cron option in Advanced Settings as an alternative to wp-cron
 * fixed translation missing for "unsubscribe", "view in your browser" and "manage your subscription" links
 * fixed escaping quotes on subject in step 3 send preview
 * fixed wrong total of subscribers when sending